La Garita Wilderness

 One entrance to the wilderness area is via Forest Road 787 from Saguache Park and Cochetopa Park off State Highway 114 west of Saguache, Colorado.
 There is a parking lot for visitors to the wilderness area at the south end of FS 787.
 Cochetopa Park may also be entered from the east over Cochetopa Pass via Saguache County Road NN14.

+Climate

+La Garita Peak, 13710. ft, is the eponymous peak of the La Garita Wilderness and the La Garita Mountains.
+La Garita Peak has an Alpine climate (Köppen ET).
+There is no weather station at the summit, but this climate table contains interpolated data for an area around the summit.